telerik/winforms-docs/diagram/diagram-items/connections.md

 {{endregion}}

-If you want to change the route of the connection, you can add connection points in code-behind through the
+If you want to change the route of the connection, you can add connection points in code-behind through the RadDiagramConnection.__ConnectionPoints__ property.
+You can populate the __ConnectionPoints__ collection with objects of type Point:
-                RadDiagramConnection.__ConnectionPoints__ property.
-                You can populate the __ConnectionPoints__ collection with objects of type Point:#_[C#] _

 {{source=..\SamplesCS\Diagram\DiagramItems.cs region=ConnectionPolylineWithPoints}}